Charlotteorsalad/ADM-Airplane-Management-System/README.md

 Advanced Database Management Assignment

 <h2>Project Description</h2>
 <p>This project was developed as part of our university assignment for <strong>Advanced Database Management</strong>.
-The aim is to develop a series of SQL procedures, queries, triggers and reports for managing and analyzing data related to airplane management systems using SQL and PL/SQL.</p>
+The aim is to develop a series of SQL procedures, queries, triggers, and reports for managing and analyzing data related to airplane management systems using SQL and PL/SQL.</p>

 <h2>Team Members</h2>
 <ul>